 GoCar is a GPS guided storytelling car with a capacity of two people.
 You can choose different tours from one hour to the whole day depending on how much you want to see choosing this way of sightseeing.
 I think it is a great invention: you don’t have to walk, can stop whenever you want and get your information on the different sights without reading a guidebook.
 That’s awesome, isn’t it?
 Prices start from 59 $ for one hour up to 225 $ for the whole day.
 There’s also an Alcatraz with a boat trip to the island, the audio guide for Alcatraz and a two hour afternoon tour with the GoCar.
 Imagine driving down Lombard Street or passing the Golden Gate Bridge with this funny vehicle…

 5 – Castro theatre

-Castro theatre is a famous movie theatre with a long history.
+Castro Theatre is a famous movie theatre with a long history.
 You can see repertory movies or film festivals at Castro theatre.
 There are special events with a gay and multicultural focus and once a month you can take part at a sing-a-long.
 Bonus point if you wear a costume.
-Bonus point if you send me a picture in your costume.
+Bonus point if you send me a picture of your costume.

 6 – Epicurean pleasures of life

 After all the activities with walking and heading around the neighborhoods of San Francisco, it’s time to indulge your senses.
 A must-thing here is to visit the marketplace of the Ferry Building along Embarcadero.
 You will get delicious food from local farmers and artisan producers and won’t know where to start.
 Everything is beautifully presented and looks so yummy.
 After you’ve filled your belly you can stroll along Pier 3 and sit down on one of the benches and enjoy the view on Treasure Island.